MakelaM/powerapps-docs.fi-fi/powerapps-docs/maker/model-driven-apps/change-custom-entity-icons.md

 ---
-title: Malliin perustuvan sovelluksen mukautettujen entiteettien kuvakkeiden muuttaminen PowerAppsissa | MicrosoftDocs
+title: Mallipohjaisen sovelluksen mukautettujen entiteettien kuvakkeiden muuttaminen PowerAppsissa | MicrosoftDocs
 definition: Learn how to change the icon for a custom entity ms.custom: '' ms.date: 05/17/2018